This article is a bonus rollover strategy guide. Discover how to profit from a bookmaker bonus offer.

 Find a good qualifying bet at Mansionbet (minimum odds 1.8).
 For example, the Match Odds market for Wolves versus Southampton.

 Click on the relevant selection, which then appears in your betting slip.
-Enter your £150 stake (we want to bet our £100 deposit and £50 bonus all in one bet).
+Enter your £150 stake (bet your £100 deposit and £50 bonus all in one bet).

 Place a matching lay bet at Smarkets.
 The ideal lay stake is £147.62.

 This gives £5.33 qualifying loss on your £150 stake.

 If your first back bet loses: when the bet settles, you’ve lost your deposit and bonus in Mansionbet.
-That’s great – you have now finished the offer.
+That’s great – you’ve now finished the offer.

 If the first back bet wins: you cannot withdraw your balance at Mansionbet yet.
-Repeat the bonus rollover process until you’ve bet a total of £900 at Mansionbet, or your balance is nil.
-There are 30 days to complete the rollover.
+Repeat the bonus rollover process until you’ve bet a total of £900 at Mansionbet, or your balance is zero.
+You have 30 days to finish the rollover.

-Now let’s consider a different approach.
-If you have a large exchange bankroll there is an alternative strategy.
+Let’s consider a different approach.
+If you have a large exchange bankroll, here is another strategy.

 Strategy #2 – Underlay and hope to bust out

 Then underlay (treat as if Stake Not Returned) at the exchange.
-You would be trying to lose at the bookie and win your exchange lay bet.
+You’re trying to lose at the bookie and win your exchange lay bet.

 Let’s take an example of a £50 bonus with 6 times rollover.

 - Place a £50 bonus bet at 6/1 (7.0) odds at the bookie.

 - The standard lay stake at odds of 7.2 is £40.78 (at 2% commission).

-But, if you lay £39 (an underlay) this results in one of two possible outcomes:
+But, if you lay £39 (underlay) this gives one of two possible outcomes:

 - a).
 If your high odds bet wins: The underlay gives you enough bonus left to finish the rollover.

 - b).
 If your high odds bet loses: You’ve finished the bonus offer.
-Your bonus funds have busted out to the exchange.
+Your bonus funds ‘busted out’ to the exchange.